tridentiot/z-way-docker/README.md

 This Docker container will run the latest Z-Way - the Smart Home controller software by Trident IoT.

-> **_NOTE:_**  Please note that running Z-Way in Docker on MacOS or Windows is NOT supported, due to  Docker on Mac OS and on Windows not supporting passing USB from host to Docker container.
-On Windows use WSL instead.
+> **_NOTE:_**  Please note that accessing Z-Wave and Zigbee hardware by Z-Way in Docker on MacOS or Windows is not possible, due to Docker on MacOS and on Windows not supporting passing USB from host to Docker container.
+On Windows use Z-Way in WSL instead.

 It is possible to use a Unix socket or a TCP socket instead of accessing the hardware directly.
 Consult [Z-Way Documentation](https://tridentiot.github.io/z-way-developer-documentation/#RUNNING_Z_WAVE_SERIAL_API_OVER_TCP) for more information.